Graduate Student Success Scholarship

 Graduate Studies will allocate a specific amount to each college based on the colleges’ graduate enrollment.
 Each college may determine its own selection process and determine the best way to allocate funds to their graduate programs.

-Each college will send Graduate Studies a list of awardees indicating the student’s name, UNM ID number, amount awarded, and number of semesters for the award.
+- A list of awardees indicating the student’s name, email address, UNM ID number, amount awarded, and the semester to award,

 Application Packet